f1sty/todosrv/README.md

 - **DELETE** `/todos/[:todo_id]` delete a particular todo for the current user:

 Response: Empty body with **204 No Content** HTTP response status code.

+## Notes

+I've spent quite some time trying to fix and run some third-party libraries and apps with the latest Erlang/OTP (e.g. boss_db, ChicagoBoss, nitrogen), and have had varying success:).
+But then I decided to go with a less heavy-weight and more reliable option.